ok-robot/ok-robot/README.md

 roslaunch home_robot_hw startup_stretch_hector_slam.launch
 ```

-Navigation planning (you do not specify anything other than fields in `/path.yaml` as it will automatically read the fields in your voxel map config file such as `/voxel-map/configs/train.yaml`):
+navigation planning (you do not specify anything other than fields in `/path.yaml` as it will automatically read the fields in your voxel map config file such as `/voxel-map/configs/train.yaml`):
 ```
-cd Navigation
+cd navigation
 python path_planning.py debug=False
 ```